 The University of Florida’s Graduate Program in Political Campaigning is a two-year program of study leading to a Master of Arts degree in political science, with a certificate attesting to the specialization in campaigning.

 - a sensitivity to the democratic context of American politics, and to the notion that candidates, officeholders, and their advisers have obligations to society that extend beyond the short-term goal of winning a particular election or enacting a favorable piece of legislation.

 Students in the Program take a variety of classes, involving both traditional political science (topics such as public opinion, voting and elections, political participation, survey research) as well as applied politics (campaign strategy and tactics, issue advocacy), the latter being taught by experienced professional consultants and augmented by frequent guest lectures and workshops.
-They also may take elective courses on such topics as political communication, fundraising, speechwriting, and the policy process, and are required to complete an internship during the summer between their first and second years.
+They also may take elective courses on such topics as political communication, data management, fundraising, speechwriting, and the policy process, and are required to complete an internship during the summer between their first and second years.

-From an entering class of just two in 1985, the Political Campaigning Program today has roughly 12-15 students enrolled at any given time.
+From an entering class of just two in 1985, the Political Campaigning Program today has roughly 10-12 students enrolled at any given time.
 Although the number of applications has risen over the years and some additional growth is anticipated in the future, it is the department’s desire that the Program remain what it has always been – a unique and highly personalized educational experience in which students receive a degree of personal attention and regular contact with instructors that they are unlikely to get at another school.